Air Chemistry Observatory at Neumayer

 The main task of the Neumayer air chemistry observatory is to provide continuous, year-round as well as long-term data records for important gaseous and particulate trace components of the troposphere.
 Furthermore, the measuring program is also concerned with some aspects of the chemistry of snow and firn as well as the stratosphere and upper troposphere.

 A main aspect of studying tropospheric chemistry in Antarctica is the need to interpret records of trace compounds found in firn and ice cores.
 Such records can be used to derive informations about climate, composition and chemistry of the paleo-atmosphere, provided atmospheric chemistry, the natural atmospheric nitrogen, sulfur and carbon cycling in the present and the physico-chemical processes of air to snow transfer are well characterised.
 With the realisation of deep drilling activities on the central Antarctic ice sheet (EPICA-project), the need for recent atmospheric data for interpretation of ice core records is strongly emphasized.
-On site, one of the nine over-winterer, usually an air-chemist or meteorologist, is responsible for the observatory.
+On site, one of the nine over-winterer, is responsible for the observatory.